atlas-ifa/puma/README.md

 * puma - fit short arc orbits
 * pumalink - evaluate linkages of pairs of detections, potentially inter-night and inter-observatory

-PUMA's input is a text file of detections in "TRD9" (MJD, right ascension, declination, cross-track error, along-track error, observatory east longitude, observatory east latitude, observatory elevation, id) format.
+PUMA's input is a text file of detections in "TRD9" (MJD, right ascension, declination, cross-track error, along-track error, observatory east longitude, observatory latitude, observatory elevation, ID) format.
 We provide some utility Bash scripts to convert MPC80 to TRD9 format.

 There are four directories present: